jcook3701/ansible-galaxy-cookiecutter/changelogs/releases/v0.1.0.md

 - *(changelog)* Changelogs have been fixed.  getting ready for initial release.
 There have also been major updates to build and ci/cd.
 - *(ci/cd)* Changed name of security-check to security-audit.
 - *(readme)* Updates to readme.
+- *(template)* Fixed error that was causing template to not pull correctly.

 ### 🚀 Added